mallick20/mallick20.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a Data Science Grad Student at Rutgers.
+I am a Data Science Masters Student at Rutgers University.
-Prior to this I worked as a Senior Data Scientist at ADF, one of the leading financial services provider to sub-prime customers.
+Prior to starting my graduate education, I worked asa Data Scientist in the industry, specifically in BFSI domain.

-My research interests broadly include NLP, High-Dimensional Statistics.

 Please find my CV here.

+My research interests lie in solving problems in NLP, ranging from Document Classification to Multimodal Learning.

-Outside of work, I have a keen interest in physics and mathematics.
+Outside of work, I have a keen interest in physics and mathematics and would love to watch a 3Blue1Brown or a Veritaium.
 Please find some of my hobbies here.